Act LX of 2021: Amendments to the Companies Act

 Register of Residential Addresses

-In terms of the newly introduced Article 123A of the Act, every company shall now be required to keep a register of residential addresses of its officers and shareholders, which register is to include the following details:
+In terms of Act LX, every company shall eventually be required to keep a register of residential addresses of its officers and shareholders, which register is to include the following details:

-The register of residential addresses of the company’s officers and shareholders and any changes thereto are to be delivered to the Registrar within 14 days after the date on which the change is recorded with the company, together with the relevant statutory form.
-The register will not be registered on the Malta Business Registry website and will not be open for public inspection.
+The register of residential addresses of the company’s officers and shareholders and any changes thereto shall be required to be delivered to the Registrar within 14 days after the date on which the change is recorded with the company, together with the relevant statutory form.
+The register will not be registered on the Malta Business Registry (MBR) website and will not be open for public inspection.

 If default is made in complying with the submission of the said register, every officer in default shall be liable to a daily penalty.

-In addition to these new requirements outlined in Article 123A of the Act, every company shall send to the Registrar for registration a return of any change among its directors, or company secretary or in the representation of the company, specifying the date of the change, together with the name and residence or service address, or name, registered office and registration number, of any new director or company secretary, within 14 days from the happening thereof.
+In addition to these new requirements, every company shall eventually be required to send to the Registrar for registration a return of any change among its directors, or company secretary or in the representation of the company, specifying the date of the change, together with the name and residence or service address, or name, registered office and registration number, of any new director or company secretary, within 14 days from the happening thereof.

 Appointment of Directors